ferdinandosimonetti/blog/content/llm-private-docs.md

 the vast majority of the models in the wild are English-centric, so quite poorly fitted for it.

+Ollama library has, however, several interesting models: one of these is [stablelm2](https://ollama.ai/library/stablelm2/tags) that is multilingual, too.

 #### Model download and quantize

 Let's follow the instructions found [here](https://github.com/ollama/ollama/blob/main/docs/import.md) to get the previously mentioned **Magiq-M0** model for local use.